SYU15/personal-website/README.md

 4. https://www.wix.com

 If you want a blog style website and/or a fancier theme on GitHub pages, you can also look into [Jekyll](https://help.github.com/en/articles/using-jekyll-as-a-static-site-generator-with-github-pages).

+# Issues
+If you find any bugs feel free to open up an [issue](https://help.github.com/en/articles/creating-an-issue) or [fix it](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).